haokunli/DataSci/TeamProject-1/README.md

-This folder contains the files for the first team project, **Bike sharing demand**.
+This folder contains the files for the team project **Bike sharing demand**.